 The AR-platform is currently one of the most popular firearms in the United States and is widely used by gun owners.
 That’s not surprising because the AR-platform offers many inherent advantages for hunters and shooters.
 This has helped spur continued improvements to the AR-15 platform itself.

 The popularity of the AR-15 has also resulted in the development of additional cartridges that offer distinct advantages over the .223/5.56 cartridge while also still functioning in an AR-15.
 The 6.5 Grendel is currently one of the most widely used of those cartridges.
 As good as it is though, the 6.5 Grendel is not perfect and there are some downsides to using it.

 For that reason, this article is a detailed comparison of the 6.5 Grendel vs 5.56/223 where I discuss the strengths and weaknesses of each one so you can decide which cartridge is best for your particular hunting situation.

-Before we get started, I have two administrative notes for you.
+Before we get started, I have a few administrative notes for you.